ggg555ttt/BALibAndroid/README.md

 # Uma Library Android

-A library of doujin articles of _Umamusume: Pretty Derby_
+A library of doujin articles of _Blue Archive_

 ## How to Contribute